bdytx5/choline/README.md

 Currently, the main goal is to automate a lot of the processes of training models, as well as ease the process of using p2p GPU's on vast.ai
-The plan may change, but currently this project is focused of building a simple wrapper around Torch, and building a backend that can utilize this wrapper to automate training on vast.ai, as well as make improvements on top of the exisitng Torch library.
+The plan may change, but currently this project is focused on building a simple wrapper around ML frameworks, and building a backend that can utilize this wrapper to automate training on vast.ai, as well as make improvements on top of the exisitng Exisiting ML libraries.

 The way i see it, serverless is too restrictive, yet pure "serverful" is overkill.
 The goal is to make a hybrid